The very last update of the year, and what a year it’s been!

 You have skills, things you’re really good at, things you may be able to do better than a lot of other people.
 Remind yourself of what they are and tell prospective employers you have them.
-We’re not programmed to blow our own trumpet but you have to just go for it – if you don’t tell an employer what you can do, they won’t automatically know, and you may lose out to someone else who isn’t afraid to say those things.
-When I interviewed for the job I actually got, I took a ‘balls to the wall’ approach as I had nothing to lose – I strutted into the office, told them I could do the job and explained he should give me the job because I could do it better than the other people he’d seen.
-Although a bit taken aback, he admired the approach and offered my the position on the spot.
+We’re not programmed to blow our own trumpet but you have to just go for it – if you don’t tell an employer what you can do they won’t know, and you may lose out to someone else who isn’t afraid to say those things.
+When I interviewed for the job I actually got, I took a ‘balls to the wall’ approach as I had nothing to lose – I strutted into the office, told my now boss I could do the job and explained exactly why he should give me the job (because I could do it better than the other people he’d seen).
+Although a bit taken aback, he admired the approach and offered my the job on the spot.
 Knowing your worth is the most important part of this whole thing.
-You are worth just as much now in the job market as you were before, so don’t let employers take advantage of your need for a jib and offer you less than this.
-Depending on what you got up to during lockdown you could even be worth more- if you took some training courses, learnt a language or mastered any new skill related to the jobs you’re going for, that could increase you value even more.
+You are worth just as much now in the job market as you were before, so don’t let employers take advantage of your need for a job and offer you less than this.
+Depending on what you got up to during lockdown you could even be worth MORE – if you took some training courses, learnt a language or mastered any new skill related to the jobs you’re going for, that could increase you value to potentialemployers.

-This next bit may sound a bit cheesy, but this really could be the opportunity you were waiting for rather than the threat you were dreading.
+This next bit may sound a bit cheesy, BUT… this time really could be the opportunity you were waiting for rather than the threat you were dreading.

 If you’re currently in this situation, I wish you the best of luck with the next step of your journey.
 You got this!